MarkBersalona/HelloBlinkRTOS/README.md

 <img src="20240120 SparkFun ThingPlusMatter HelloBlinkRTOS.jpg" alt="Sentry Simulator hooked up" />

 Much like the Sentry Simulator project for the NXP IDE and evaluation board, the first project I tried to build from scratch in SimplicityStudio should have included hooks for a serial port and an LED, but somehow did not.
-Again, I wound up **copying and pasting from the aforementioned SimmplicityStudio example projects**.
+Again, I wound up **copying and pasting from the aforementioned Simplicity Studio example projects**.

 ### Initial impressions